Crypto Pump and Dumps: How To Spot & Avoid Them

 The cryptocurrency market is still in its relative infancy, and its lack of regulation leaves it open to manipulation from experienced con artists.
 One of the most common methods is called a “pump and dump scheme”.
 There are several ways scammers can implement such a strategy, which can make it tricky to spot new investors.
 Here are the telltale signs of how to spot a crypto pump and dump scheme:

 1. Be wary of new cryptocurrencies without a track record.
-Digital currency projects that appear overnight with a flurry of activity are often actually pump and dump schemes.

 6. A sudden increase in trading volume or liquidity.
-This may suggest a group of buyers “in the know” accumulating assets prior to the dumping.

 11. Anonymous founders and advisors.
-Remain cautious of anonymous founders, boards, and project developers.

-A pump and dump scheme is a relatively common cryptocurrency scam.
-The crux of a pump and dump scheme is price manipulation.
+A pump-and-dump scheme is a relatively common cryptocurrency scam.
+The crux of a pump-and-dump scheme is price manipulation.
 A select few buyers that are behind the project (or advisors) will artificially balloon the price of their asset using a variety of tactics.
 This might include spamming message boards and social media with misleading announcements about the coin, or coordinated buying patterns that make the coin look like it’s naturally surging in price.
 By building this hype, more and more people will likely experience FOMO and jump on board the token, pushing its price even higher.

-It’s worth noting that pump and dump schemes don’t always have to occur with new projects.
+It’s worth noting that pump-and-dump schemes don’t always have to occur with new projects.
 They can pick any random small market cap coin with low volume and easily manipulate its price (if they have enough money behind them).
 This is why it’s important to stay vigilant for strange price movements and odd activity from fraudulent project developers.

 • Crypto often attracts younger, inexperienced investors who are more likely to trade on emotions like FOMO